Chapter F:

 is a *usize

-(read as “pointer to a usize”).
+(read as “a pointer to a usize”).
 Which usize does foo_pointer

 point to?
 Well, it points to foo